Maritime Quarter, Brussels: History

-In the interwar period, the Foyer Molenbeekois housing cooperative built several large-scale social housing complexes for workers and employees in the district.
+In the interwar period, the Foyer Molenbeekois/Molenbeekse Haard housing cooperative built several large-scale social housing complexes for workers and employees in the district.
 Many traces of this history can still be found today, including old factories and workshops, as well as Art Deco and modernist apartment buildings, designed by architects such as Joseph Diongre, Armand de Saulnier and François Van Meulecom.

 From the 1950s, most industrial activities ceased and the neighbourhood became impoverished.
 By the 1960s, a population decline had begun.
 New, poorer populations moved into the abandoned houses: first Spaniards, then Italians, then Moroccans and Turks, and more recently people from Sub-Saharan Africa and Eastern Europe.
 Since the 1970s, the authorities have taken steps to reduce poverty by renovating and demolishing substandard housing and encouraging new construction.
 In the mid-1990s, a comprehensive approach was implemented, taking into account the needs of these population groups, so they could also benefit from the district's revitalisation.

 In the 21st century, the Maritime Quarter has become the focus of significant urban renewal programmes aimed at improving the area's infrastructure, promoting social cohesion, and attracting new cultural and economic activity.
 On 4 May 2025, clashes broke out in several districts of Brussels, including the Maritime Quarter, during a Belgian Cup football match between Club Brugge KV and R.S.C.
 Anderlecht at the King Baudouin Stadium.